ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

     --updated-at-max (string)
     :   Optional.
 Return only managed keys whose update time is before the parameter value.
 This query parameter cannot be used in conjunction with the `updated_at` query parameter.
 The value must match regular expression `/[0-9]{4}-[0-9]{2}-[0-9]{2}/`.

+    --rotated-at-min (string)
+    :   Optional.
+Return only managed keys whose rotation time is after the parameter value.

+    --rotated-at-max (string)
+    :   Optional.
+Return only managed keys whose rotation time is before the parameter value.

     --size (int64)
     :   Optional.
 The size of the key.